fisherleeyhl77/uav_navigation/README.md

-## State UAV Navigation with Asctec Firefly and Realsense R200 Camera
+## State UAV Navigation with AscTec Firefly and Realsense R200 Camera

 This repository implements the 3D Localisation, Mapping and reactive Pathplanning/Pathfollowing of the AscTec Firefly with a mounted Realsense R200 Camera.